tomasvn/til/GENERAL_LEARNING/2021/12-01-2021/NOTES.md

 ### VIM

-- enable insert mode - by pressing key `a`, which stands for append
+- enable insert mode - by pressing key `a`, which stands for append after line
 - use `:wq` - to save file and exit
 - use `:q` - to quit
 - use `:q!` - to quit and trash all changes